neonailol/kactoos/docs/nnl.rocks.kactoos.scalar/-min-of/index.md

 `class MinOf : `[`NumberEnvelope`](../-number-envelope/index.md)

-Find the smaller among items.
+Find the smallest value among numbers.

 Here is how you can use it to find minimum among numbers: